 Dr. Wacasey’s Equation

-There needs to be a simple way to compare the benefits of different plans when shopping for health insurance.
-I mean, I consider myself a healthcare expert, but even I get confused by all the different copays, percentages, and other options offered by health insurers.
+I HOPE YOU’LL AGREE that there needs to be an easier way to compare different plans when shopping for health insurance.
+I mean, I consider myself a health care (and health insurance) expert, but even I get confused by all the different copays, deductibles, and other options offered by health insurers.

 Surprised to see how little difference there is in WHAT you might spend between the $6,000 and $1,000 deductible policies?
 Still think that a plan with a $12,700 deductible is so terrible compared to one with $3,000 instead?